-Most of us can probably think of a time where food or drink has affected our emotions.
+Most of us can probably think of a time when food or drink has affected our emotions.
 Making us feel either good or bad.
 For me, nothing lifts my spirits more than a nice cup of tea when I’m feeling down.
 I mean, is there anything a cup of tea can’t fix?

 The idea that foods affect our mood isn’t a new one.
 However, only recently have scientists started to research this concept more thoroughly, in an emerging field called Nutritional Psychiatry.

 Nutritional Psychiatry explores the effects and relationships of different foods, nutrients, and dietary patterns on mental health.

 So far, several observational studies have shown healthy dietary patterns high in fruits and vegetables and low in processed foods are associated with reduced depression risk.
 While diets high in processed foods have been linked to increased depression risk.

 The diet with the most evidence for reducing depression risk is the Mediterranean Diet (MD).
 Which is known for being high in vegetables, legumes, whole grains, and olive oil while lower in meat, processed foods, and sugar.